jberezanski/ChocolateyPackages/chocolatey-visualstudio.extension/README.md

 Removes an installed product from the Visual Studio 2017 family (Professional, Enterprise, Community, Build Tools etc.).
 Supports the new "Willow" installer of Visual Studio 2017 RC only.

+### Get-VisualStudioInstance

+Returns information about all Visual Studio instances installed on the machine.
+The returned objects contain properties: InstallationPath, InstallationVersion, ProductId, ChannelId.
+The last two properties have values only for instances of Visual Studio 2017.

 ## Installation

 End users typically do not install this package directly - it is usually installed automatically as a dependency of another package.